Categories

 Trust me, even if you use the Metro, you’ll be doing a TON of walking in DC.
 We walked between 7 and 8 miles every single day.
 Be sure to rest those little feet.

-Enjoy an ice cream cone on the lawn at the National Mall, find a park bench, or find a spot to take a break inside of the museums.
+Enjoy an ice cream cone on the lawn at the National Mall, find a park bench, or find a spot to take a break inside the museums.

 5. Plan for the weather.